Wasp dope

-Wasp dope, or wasping, also known as wasp meth, hot shots or by the street names KD, Katie, and zombie, refers to the ingestion of common household insecticides, in particular wasp and hornet sprays that contain pyrethroids, either combined with or as a substitute for more conventional addictive substances that cause euphoria, such as methamphetamine or crack cocaine.
-Wasp dope is an emerging trend in the southern United States, although there are obscure reports of insecticide abuse dating back to the 1980s.
+Wasp dope, or wasping, also known as wasp meth, shock dope, hot shots or by the street names KD, Katie, and zombie, refers to the ingestion of common household insecticides, in particular wasp and hornet sprays that contain pyrethroids, either combined with or as a substitute for more conventional addictive substances that cause euphoria, such as methamphetamine or crack cocaine.
+Since the 2020s, wasp dope has become increasingly popular in the southern United States, although there are obscure reports of insecticide abuse dating back to the 1980s.

 History

 The origin of wasp dope remains unclear, and very little research is available on wasp dope users.

 In 1979, at a hearing before the United States House of Representatives, it was reported that there was knowledge about the abuse of Raid wasp killer among American drug users.

 A July 2000 report from the Journal of Hand Surgery describes five patients in the United States who injected common bug poison.
 Extreme inflammation and liquefaction necrosis were among the pathologies observed in these cases.